Healthdirect Free Australian health advice you can count on.

 What are antenatal tests?

-At your first antenatal visit, your doctor or midwife will explain which antenatal tests are recommended for you and when you should have them.
+At your first antenatal visit, your doctor or midwife will explain which antenatal tests are recommended.
+They will give you a list of when you should have them.

 Which antenatal tests are offered during pregnancy?

-There are different types of antenatal tests offered at different times during pregnancy, including blood tests, urine tests, ultrasound scans and special tests.
+There are different types of antenatal tests offered during pregnancy.

-Here is a summary of some of the antenatal tests routinely offered during pregnancy in Australia:
+Here is a summary of some of the antenatal tests offered during pregnancy in Australia:

 Name Type of test What does it check for?
 When is it done?

-Infectious disease screen Blood test Immunity to infections such as hepatitis, HIV and rubella First antenatal visit
+Immunity to, or presence of, infections such as syphilis, hepatitis, HIV and rubella

 First antenatal visit